diefenbach/django-lfc/docs/user/manage/page.rst

         At the moment there is no template which supports files.

-2. Within the text field of the content object
+2. Within the text field of the content object.
+Just follow these steps:

         1. Within the WYSIWYG editor select some text and click on the ``insert/edit link``-button.
-        2. Besided the ``Link URL`` field click on the ``Browse``-button and select a file you want to link to and optionally add a title.
+        2. Beside the ``Link URL`` field click on the ``Browse``-button and select a file you want to link to and optionally add a title.
         3. Click the ``Insert``-button.

 Portlets
 ========

-Here one can add portlets to a page.
+Here you can add portlets to an content object.

-:term:`Portlets` a pieces of content which are displayed in :term:`Slots` left and right of your page.

 **Blocked parent slots**

-By default portlets are inherited from the parent page or the :term:`portal`.
-I you want you can block this portlets per :term:`slot`.
+By default portlets are inherited from the parent content object or the :term:`portal`.
+If you want you can block this portlets per :term:`slot`.
 For that just select the checkbox beside the slot and click the ``Save Blocked Parent Slots``-button.

 **Slots**